BrincMM/VentureVerseMiniAppRails/docs/api/v1/developers/email_signup.md

 1. Email must be a valid email format
 2. Email must be unique in the system
 3. Password must be at least 6 characters
-4. If provided, github username must be unique
+4. If provided, github must be a valid URL
-5. New developers are created with status "pending" (requires email confirmation)
+5. New developers are created with status "active" by default
 6. Default role is "developer"

 ## Notes

-- After registration, the developer account will be in "pending" status until email confirmation
+- After registration, the developer account will be in "active" status and can be used immediately
-- A confirmation email will be sent to the provided email address (if email service is configured)
 - The password is automatically hashed using bcrypt before storage